 Gatekeeper Accredited Service Provider means a service provider accredited by the Gatekeeper Competent Authority.

 Gatekeeper Competent Authority means the entity which approves an application for Gatekeeper accreditation.
-The Gatekeeper Competent Authority for PKI is the Australian Government Chief Information Officer, Australian Government Information Management Office, Department of Finance and Deregulation.
+The Gatekeeper Competent Authority for PKI is the Australian Government Chief Digital Officer, Digital Transformation Agency.

 Jeopardised means put at risk the integrity of a Registry Instrument or other Document by fraud or other means.